spectrocloud/librarium/docs/docs-content/clusters/edge/trusted-boot/key-management.md

 ## Signature Database (DB) Key

-The signature database (DB) stores The db contains the authorized signatures or certificates for valid Unified Kernel Image (UKI) files.
+The signature database (DB) stores The db contains the authorized signatures or certificates for valid EFI files.
 The DB key is also a pair that has a public key and a private key.

 The private DB key signs the UKI image in the Edge Installer ISO.
 The public DB key verifies the signature on the UKI image.